unnati2201/DS/README.md

 # DS
-This file contain different type of sorting algorithms.
+This file contain different type of sorting algorithms in c and c++.